How to use the Open Graph share Facebook debugger

 <meta property="og:description" content="Cette page parle de l'open graph debugger de Facebook"/>

-Open Graph protocol refers to tags that can be used to include meta elements in your web pages used for your sharing links.
+Open Graph protocol refers to tags that can be used to include meta elements in your pages used for your sharing links.

-How to add Open Graph tags?
+How to add OG tags?

 In any website